Beyond The Loom

 Marrakech stands as an unrivaled destination – an ancient city filled with sights, sounds, smells, tastes like nowhere else.
 One of Salam Hello's founder shares their favorite things to eat, do, and see in Marrakech.

 Our fully-guided private tour experience gives you a first-of-its-kind, unique and intimate experience.
-We will pull the curtain back on what makes our rugs so special, as well as visit some of the country’s most iconic sights and experiences; from riding camels in the Sahara to eating homemade meals with artisans.
+We will pull the curtain back on what makes our rugs so special, as well as visit some of the country’s most iconic sights and experiences.

 There is no room that is off-limits when you’re thinking about adding a Moroccan rug to your home, but finding the perfect rug all depends on the room you’re trying to fill and the role your rug will play.
 We’ve put together some styling notes and broken down our most popular rug sizes to help.